Daryl-Pham/GoogleAuto/README.md

 # WorkingWithGmail
 Project to do with google platform.
-Sample: get information from sheet, auto create draft mail then auto send.
+Sample: auto get information from sheet, auto create draft mail then auto send.